makstyle119/super-set-of-C/README.md

   = POD = Plain Old Data (generally store variables and no functions ( you can but don't ))
 - `class`
   = private by default
+- `encapsulation` = where we can hide inner detail of an class
+- `inheritance` = where classes can inheritance from another classes
+- `polymorphism` = where classes kinda interpreted as other classes
+- `abstraction` = ...finding
+- `instantiation` = creating an object from a class

 ## Style Guide
 - `//` this is a single line comment = use for single line comments